 to

-The sample description for an MPEG2-TS reception hint track contains all static metadata that describe the stream or a portion thereof, especially the PSI/SI tables.
-MPEG-2 TS reception hint tracks use an entry-format in the sample description of 'rm2t' (which indicates MPEG-2 transport stream).
+The sample entry for an MPEG2-TS reception hint track contains all static metadata that describe the stream or a portion thereof, especially the PSI/SI tables.
+MPEG-2 TS reception hint tracks use an entry-format in the sample entry of 'rm2t' (which indicates MPEG-2 transport stream).
 The entry-format for MPEG2-TS server hint tracks is 'sm2t'.

 In 9.3.4.1 change